ELEANOR ROOSEVELT, ADDRESS BY MRS. FRANKLIN D.

 antiquity.
 In The Politics and the

-, Aristotle defined the relationship between humans
+Constitution of Athens, Aristotle defined the relationship between humans

 and the state in part through a gendered interpretation of men and women’s “correct”